-Sports concussion neuropsychologist Rosemarie Scolaro Moser, Ph.
-D. says the reason a student-athlete needs to get cognitive and physical rest after a concussion is to reduce the work the injured brain has to do to allow it to heal.
-Just as athletes recovering from a concussion needs to get physical rest, they need to get cognitive (mental) rest as well.
+Like the vast majority of concussion experts, sports concussion neuropsychologist Rosemarie Scolaro Moser, Ph.
+D. says student-athlete need to get cognitive (e.g. mental) and physical rest after a concussion in order to reduce the work the injured brain has to do to allow it to heal.

 Because a concussion impacts the brain's cognitive function (those that involve thinking, concentrating, learning and reasoning), not its structure, it makes sense that engaging in cognitive activities (in other words, doing something that requires thinking or paying attention ) is likely to make an athlete's concussion symptoms worse (although no link has been established to adverse long-term health effects)